-We define a bisimulation between two objects X and Y in C to be a generalized relation in the form of a span of open maps in C:
+We define a bisimulation between two objects X and Y in \mathcal{C} to be a generalized relation in the form of a span of open maps in \mathcal{C} :

 A bisimulation specifies when paths in X are similar to paths in Y; that the two maps are open guarantees that similar paths have similar subpaths and similar extensions.
-When $\mathcal C$ has pullbacks, and categories such as those of event structures and transition systems do, bisimulation induces an equivalence relation on objects of $\mathcal C$ (using the fact that a pullback of an open map is open).
-In the case of transition systems the equivalence obtained is the usual strong bisimulation of Milner and Park [60], while for event structures it is also independently known, and called hereditary history-preserving bisimulation [7].
+When C has pullbacks, and categories such as those of event structures and transition systems do, bisimulation induces an equivalence relation on objects of C (using the fact that a pullback of an open map is open).
+In the case of transition systems the equivalence obtained is the usual strong bisimulation of Milner and Park [65], while for event structures it is also independently known, and called hereditary historypreserving bisimulation (unfortunately!)
+[8].

 We now show how to extend a category of models to a category of models with symmetry.
-We won't describe this in fullest generality, but for the case in which $\mathcal C$ is a category with pullbacks with distinguished subcategory $\mathcal P$ of path objects.
+We won't describe this in fullest generality, but for the case in which C is a category with pullbacks with distinguished subcategory \mathcal{P} of path objects.

-We define a new category, SC, of objects with symmetry and symmetry-preserving maps, as follows.
+We define a new category, \mathcal{SC} , of objects with symmetry and symmetry-preserving maps, as follows.

-The objects of $\mathcal{SC}$ are triples $(C; l, r : S \to C)$ comprising an object C of $\mathcal{C}$ together with open maps $l: S \to C$ and $r: S \to C$ , from a common object S in $\mathcal{C}$ .

-so a bisimulation, which also forms a pseudo equivalence (see Appendix).
-The span expresses when paths in C are similar according to the symmetry; its being a bisimulation ensures that similar paths will have similar pasts and futures.
+The objects of \mathcal{SC} are triples $(C; l, r : S \to C)$ comprising an object C of \mathcal{C} together with open maps $l: S \to C$ and $r: S \to C$, from a common object S in \mathcal{C} , so a bisimulation, which also forms a pseudo equivalence (see Appendix).
+The span expresses the relation of symmetry, when paths in C are similar according to the symmetry; its being a bisimulation ensures that similar paths will have similar pasts and futures.
 That it forms a pseudo equivalence ensures that similarity is reflexive, symmetric and transitive.